undecaf/typo3-dev/README.md

 -   make the TYPO3 volume content appear in the working directory (`~/ide-workspace/typo3-root`) as if it were owned by the current user.

-Thus, the TYPO3 installation can now be edited in the IDE.
+Thus, the TYPO3 instance can now be edited in the IDE.
 File changes, creates and deletes will be passed in both directions between working directory and container with the current user's UID/GID mapped to container UIDs/GIDs.